Intera/redmine_time_logging_app/readme.md

 * tested with redmine 4 and 3

 # browser support
-at the moment the plugin might not work with internet explorer.
+the plugin does not work with internet explorer.

 # installation
 ## download